A Holland Park Walk

 An illustrated Pitkin Guide is available for St Mary Abbots church

-The Kensington Roof Garden is open to the public when not in use
+Kensington Roof Gardens (entrance at 99 Derry Street) are open to the public when not in use